Main Content Anchor

 Get legal advice

-We may give legal advice on some traffic matters.
-Our traffic clinic gives legal advice on complex matters, including contesting a drink driving charge.
+We may give legal advice about some traffic matters, including drink driving and drug driving offences.
+Our traffic clinic gives legal advice on complex matters, including contesting a drink driving or drug driving charge.

 Community legal centres may give preliminary legal advice on traffic matters.
 Check with them to find out whether they will advise on your matter.